dwalker-sabiogroup/dependency-track-exporter/README.md

                             Dependency-Track server address (default: http://localhost:8080 or $DEPENDENCY_TRACK_ADDR) --dtrack.api-key=DTRACK.API-KEY
                             Dependency-Track API key (default: $DEPENDENCY_TRACK_API_KEY)
+      --[no-]exporter.reduce-policy-cardinality
+                            Initialize all policy_violations metric label values (can also be set with $EXPORTER_REDUCE_POLICY_CARDINALITY)
       --log.level=info      Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt   Output format of log messages.
 One of: [logfmt, json] --version             Show application version.